Kotsche/Kotsche.github.io/_pages/cv.md

   * Centre for European Economic Research (ZEW), Mannheim, Germany
   * Department for Competition and Regulation
-  * Worked on policy advisory projects for heavily regulated markets, e.g. electricity and pharmaceuticals
+  * Worked on policy advisory projects for heavily regulated product markets, e.g. electricity and pharmaceuticals